Aarti111103/Spotify_Music_Colon/README.md

 **Objective**

-Building a Spotify-themed project is an excellent way to enhance your web development skills, particularly in HTML , CSS, and JavaScript.
+Building a Spotify-themed project is an excellent way to enhance web development skills, particularly in HTML , CSS, and JavaScript.
 It allows you to practice creating complex web interfaces and implementing interactive features.